cmiskovich/Lesson_14/README.md

 # Lesson_14
 # Primary application file

-Produce a jupyter lab file to predict whether Alphabet Soup funding applicants will be succesful you will create a binary classification model using a deep nerual network.
+Produce a jupyter lab file that will combine algorithmic trading skills with existing skills in financial Python programming and machine learning to create an algorithmic trading bot that learns and adapts to new data and evolving markets.

 ---